 Yet law enforcement must work within systems designed to tackle and prevent crime in a pre-internet age.
 The rise in online offending and the increasing numbers of children at risk can only place the police under greater strain.

-The Police Foundation has begun a major new programme of research on tackling online CSEA, funded by the Dawes Trust.
+The Police Foundation has begun a major new programme of research on tackling online child sexual exploitation and abuse, funded by the Dawes Trust.
 We will work with the police, academia, technology companies and charities to find out how we can improve the response to CSEA.
 We aim to understand what is effective and how law enforcers can better prevent harm, support victims and pursue offenders.

 The research will consider the following questions: